Mary Eccles, Viscountess Eccles: Literary collections

-Eccles Centre
+Later years

 Mary Hyde married David Eccles, 1st Viscount Eccles in 1984, becoming The Right Honourable The Viscountess Eccles.
 They founded the Eccles Centre for American Studies at the British Library in 1992 as Lord Eccles had previously been its Chairman.

+Lady Eccles died at Four Oaks Farm on 26 August 2003, aged 91.
+At the time of her death, she had been working on a book.

 Honours

 Lady Eccles was made an Honorary Fellow of Samuel Johnson's college at Oxford, Pembroke College.
 She was also Benjamin Franklin Fellow of the Royal Society of Arts.
-She was a member of The Roxburghe Club, an exclusive society of bibliophiles, from 1985-2003.
+She was a member of The Roxburghe Club, an exclusive society of bibliophiles, from 1985 to 2003.
 She was also an elected member of the American Philosophical Society (1978).